F1 Beginners Guide

 3. the corner itself

-1. General defendence on the straights by moving the car left and right is allowed as long as you leave enough space for the attacking car to stay on the road.
-Unlike Perez did to Magnussen in Monaco 2024 (eventough it's always an option to brake as the attacking driver.
+1. General defence on the straights by moving the car left and right is allowed as long as you leave enough space for the attacking car to stay on the road.
+Unlike Perez did to Magnussen in Monaco 2024 (even though it's always an option to brake as the attacking driver.
 But not for Magnussen).

-2. The next one is a very common accusation of any driver loosing any corner-battle.
+2. The next one is a very common accusation of any driver losing any corner battle.
 Often cited as "moving under breaking".

 3. already in the corner, the situation gets a lot more tricky.

-Generally both cars again have to leave enough space and don't force their opponents off the track.
-Further on, the attacking car has to make the corner within track limits, so you cannot just speed trough it and abuse the run-off area (like Perez accidentally did at the start of the 2024 Miami GP).
-When overtaking on the inside, tha cars front axle has to be alligned with the defendig cars mirrors (meaning it has to be slightly ahead), not later than at the Apex of the corner.
+Generally, both cars again have to leave enough space and don't force their opponents off the track.
+Further on, the attacking car has to make the corner within track limits, so you cannot just speed through it and abuse the run-off area (like Perez accidentally did at the start of the 2024 Miami GP).
+When overtaking on the inside, the car's front axle has to be aligned with the defending car's mirrors (meaning it has to be slightly ahead), not later than at the Apex of the corner.

-When overtaking on the outside-line the overtaking cars front Axle only has to allign with the definding front axle (so they have to be level)
+When overtaking on the outside line the overtaking car's front Axle only has to align with the defending front axle (so they have to be level)

-In both cases, the attacking car has to pull out the move in a controlled manner.
-Again referring to both Perez and Verstappen where this wouldn't be the case.
+In both cases, the attacking car has to make the move in a controlled manner.
+Again, this is referring to both Perez and Verstappen, where this wouldn't be the case.

-Parc Fermé (french for "closed park") is a Rule which ensures that the vehicles are set under the supervision of the race control.
+Parc Fermé (French for "closed park") is a Rule that ensures that the vehicles are set under the supervision of the race control.

 This Rule isn't only current in F1 but in almost everything Motorsport Series.